 - The container is equipped with a solid, pre-installed "Lock Box ". - The lockbox to be locked with a padlock, see TAPA TSR LSG document for examples.
 The Lock Box holds the container doors together. - Use an additional movable Door- Bar- Lock.
 However, this lock must be fitted over the door bar distance holders of the right and left door.
-The locks claws must be forked to achieve that. - A battery-powered motion sensor to be fitted on the left door, controlling the right door movements. - This sensor must have a Blue Tooth, GSM, Infrared or another communication unit, which communicates with a receiver unit in the cabin of the truck, for onward communication to an Alarm and Monitoring Centre for further action. - The alarm system battery status is to be constantly monitored and communicated. - The container must be firmly connected to a chassis.
+The locks claws must be forked to achieve that. - A battery-powered motion sensor to be fitted on the left door, controlling the right door movements. - This sensor must have a Blue Tooth, GSM, Infrared or another communication unit, which communicates with a receiver unit in the cabin of the truck, for onward communication to an Alarm and Monitoring Centre for further action.
+(Alternatively, the separate GPS option can be used here as well, detached from the tractor unit) - The alarm system battery status is to be constantly monitored and communicated. - The container must be firmly connected to a chassis.
 Firmly, in this case, means either welded or electronically held in place or monitored.
-The latter is possible by making use of modern air suspension chassis, weighing the container and acknowledging the weight difference.
+The latter is possible by making use of modern air suspension chassis, weighing the container, and acknowledging the weight difference.
 An unauthorized lift of the container must trigger an alarm via the chassis GPS/GSM fixed unit to the AMC. - This chassis-located sensor device should also detect an unauthorized untethering of the chassis.

 Please note that the above proposal is a variation of the case study to demonstrate alternatives do exist.
-In addition to this option, there are many other alternatives that could be explored and discussed with TAPA.
+In addition to this option, many other alternatives could be explored and discussed with TAPA.